WojciechMatuszewski/bedrock-chat-with-document/README.md

 - **It is very easy to create infinite loops with the `use` function**.

   - You have to ensure the _reference_ to the underlying promise is the same across re-renders.

+- The `router.refresh` **will preserve the client-component state**.

+  - This is so nice!

+  - In addition, **navigating between different routes preserves the state of components within the layout**.

+    - It _really_ helps, especially when waiting for the documents "ready" status and changing routes at the same time.